Description

 10. Who should not use Mazdutide in research?

-Exclude subjects with: Personal or family history of medullary thyroid carcinoma (MTC) or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2), pregnancy or breastfeeding, age <18 years (limited data), severe gastrointestinal disease, history of pancreatitis.
-Use caution in subjects with: History of gallbladder disease, severe renal or hepatic impairment, cardiovascular disease (monitor heart rate closely), diabetic retinopathy (rapid glucose lowering may worsen), concurrent use of insulin or sulfonylureas (hypoglycemia risk).
-Always screen subjects carefully, implement appropriate monitoring protocols, and ensure cardiovascular and metabolic health is adequate before initiating Mazdutide research.
+Exclude subjects with: Personal or family history of medullary thyroid carcinoma (MTC) or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2), pregnancy or breastfeeding, age <18 years (limited data), severe gut disease, history of pancreatitis.
+Use caution in subjects with: History of gallbladder disease, severe renal or hepatic impairment, heart disease (track heart rate closely), diabetic retinopathy (rapid glucose lowering may worsen), concurrent use of insulin or sulfonylureas (hypoglycemia risk).
+Always screen subjects carefully, use appropriate tracking protocols, and ensure heart and body health is enough before starting Mazdutide research.
 The China NMPA approval and extensive Phase 3 trial data provide confidence in safety for appropriate populations under proper medical supervision.

 6. TECHNICAL SPECIFICATIONS